eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 With the custom formatter made, let's test it out locally.

-First, we need the file that we're going to lint.
+First, you need the file that you're going to lint.
-Add the directory `test-data` containing the file  `fullOfProblems.js`, which has some ESLint errors that we'll run the test on.
+Add the directory `test-data` containing the file  `fullOfProblems.js`, which has some ESLint errors that you'll run the test on.
 Add the following contents to `test-data/fullOfProblems.js`:

 ```js